testeranju/Simple-Grocery-Store-API-Testing-Project/README.md

 # Simple-Grocery-Store-API-Testing-Project
-This repository contain Test cases excel document of Simple-grocery-store API
+This repository contain Test cases excel document of Simple-grocery-store API Testing.
+In order to explore please click on excel document and then opne it.
 <br>
 <br>
-Including Excel Documents
+Including Documents
 <li>Test Case Excel Document </li>
-<li>Test Execution Excel Document </li>
-<li>Bug Report Excel Documnet </li>
+<li>Reference pdf file </li>